Costa da Morte: Geography

-The Costa da Morte includes Cape Finisterre (Spanish: Cabo Finisterre; Galician: Cabo Fisterra), a rock-bound peninsula in the uttermost west of Galicia, Spain.
+The Costa da Morte includes Cape Finisterre (Galician: Cabo Fisterra), a rock-bound peninsula in the uttermost west of Galicia, Spain.

-Cape Finisterre is not the westernmost point of Spain, contrary to popular belief.
-This title belongs to Cape Touriñán, which is found just north of Finisterre.
-Finisterre's name, like that of Finistère in France, derives from the Latin Finisterrae which literally means "Land's End".
-This name was born several centuries ago, when Spanish people used to think that the Cape Finisterre was the place where the Earth ends, since they didn`t know about the American continent.
+Contrary to popular assumption, Cape Finisterre is not the westernmost point of Spain.
+Instead, the westernmost landmark in Galicia and Spain is Cabo Touriñán, which is found just to the north of Fisterra.
+Fisterra's name, like that of Finistère in Brittany (France), is derived from the Latin word Finisterrae; translating to "Land's End".
+This name was coined several centuries ago, when the Romans thought Cape Finisterre was the end of the Earth, as the American continent was unknown to the Western world at the time.

 Cape Finisterre has a notable lighthouse on it, and the seaside town of Fisterra is located nearby.

-Nevertheless, Cape finisterre is not the only cape that Costa da Morte includes; one can also see Cape Touriñán as well as Cape Vilán.
+Nevertheless, Cape Finisterre is not the only cape that Costa da Morte includes; one can also see Cabo Touriñán as well as Cape Vilán.

-Further north are the Rías Altas.
+The Rías Altas are located to the north.

 Locations

-These are some of the towns, villages, hamlets and cities along the "Costa da Morte":
+These are some of the towns, villages, hamlets and cities along the Costa da Morte: